Menu

 Most PRS guitars revolve around their signature curvy shape.

-The PRS SE Custom 22 is their most popular model, which features a Double Cutaway body.
+The No products found. is their most popular model, which features a Double Cutaway body.
 Most use double cutaways, although there are some single-cutaway PRS singlecut guitars though.
 The PRS singlecut model cutaways are deep enough to allow upper fret access.

 Gibson produces a much wider array of guitar shapes and designs.